E-L-W/GitHub-How-To/Markdown Useful Info.md

 <div style="color:teal">Here is my text in teal.</div>

-#### Changing Plain Text Colour in GitHub Web .md files
+### Changing Plain Text Colour in GitHub Web .md files

-Using LATEX code in Markdown for GitHub Web.
+Currently it is not possible to colour plain text (as in .txt or .md files) for GitHub (many possible reasons for this).
+Therefore, the _closest_ to a 'fix' for this problem at present might be using LATEX code to color text in Markdown for GitHub Web.
+This actually inserts an image, rather than colouring the text.

 ${\color{red}Red text here}$